georgeerol/SearchAndSampleRoverProject/README.md

 ## Simulation Settings and Results
 The simulator was ran on a resolution of 800x600 with the graphics set to Good.
 From these settings the rover was able to map most of the map with fidelity from 60% to 70% and find the location of rocks from his navigation path.

+**Note: running the simulator with different choices of resolution and graphics quality may produce different results!
+Make a note of your simulator settings in your writeup when you submit the project.**